Dark of the Sun: Cast

 † Taylor's fictional character is a light homage to Congo mercenary leader "Mad" Mike Hoare, who led the Congolese 5 Commando during the actual Simba rebellion and was a technical consultant on the film.

 ‡ A real German mercenary named Siegfried Müller fought in the Congo during the 1960s wearing an Iron Cross.
 In 1966, he was featured in the East German documentary entitled Der lachende Mann (The Laughing Man).
-In the English language version, Peter Carsten was dubbed by Paul Frees.
+In the English language version, Peter Carsten's voice was dubbed by Paul Frees.

 Novel

 The script is based on the second published novel by Wilbur Smith.
 Both the book and the film are a fictional account of the Congo Crisis (1960–1966), when Joseph Mobutu seized power during the First Republic of the Congo after national independence from Belgium.

 The conflict in Dark of the Sun juxtaposes the anti-colonial struggle in the province of Katanga within the context of the Cold War.
 A UN-peacekeeping operation was employed to protect civilians during this brutal secessionist war.
 Actual violence in the Congo resulted in the deaths of up to 100,000 people.

+However while the film focuses on the Simba revolt, the novel concerns the earlier Baluba Rebellion.

 Smith had just written his first published novel, When the Lion Feeds.
 He decided to quit his job in the South African taxation office, calculating he had enough money in sales and unclaimed leave to not have to work for two years.
 "I hired a caravan, parked it in the mountains, and wrote the second book", he said.
 "I knew it was sort of a watershed.
 I was 30 years of age, single again, and I could take the chance."

+The book was written in the Vumba Mountains.
+Smith put in many feelings about the ending of his first marriage into the character of Bruce Curry.
+Like Smith's first published novel Dark of the Sun was banned in South Africa.

+The Guardian called it "unpleasant, gritty."